adlnet/xAPI-Spec/xAPI.md

 * An AP SHOULD send an Accept header with requests to enable content negotiation.

-* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters which the LRS does not recognize in their intended context in this specification ( __Note:__ LRSs MAY recognize and act on parameters not in this specification).
+* The LRS MUST reject with ```HTTP 400 Bad Request``` status any requests that use any parameters which the LRS does not recognize in their intended context in this specification ( __Note:__ LRSs MAY recognize and act on parameters not in this specification).

-* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters matching parameters described in this specification in all but case.
+* The LRS MUST reject with ```HTTP 400 Bad Request``` status any requests that use any parameters matching parameters described in this specification in all but case.

 * The LRS MUST reject a batch of statements if any statement within that